 Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials over the internet.
-Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because the board of directors of Alpha Teknova, Inc. (sometimes referred to as "we," "our," "Teknova," or the "Company") is soliciting your proxy to vote at the Annual Meeting.
+Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because our board of directors is soliciting your proxy to vote at the Annual Meeting.
 All stockholders will have the ability to access the proxy materials on the website referred to in the Notice or to request a printed set of the proxy materials.
 Instructions on how to access the proxy materials over the internet or to request a printed copy may be found in the Notice.

-We intend to mail the Notice on or about April 28, 2023 to all stockholders of record entitled to vote at the Annual Meeting.
+We intend to first mail the Notice containing instructions on how to access this proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 (the "Annual Report") on or about April 29, 2024, to all stockholders entitled to vote at the Annual Meeting.